abhiprd-219/lifeskill/learning.md

 ### Steps that you can take to improve your learning process?

  - Vary your learning routine, locations, and material Many students have a fixed time and place to study.
-However research has shown that varying your study location – at home in a different room, at school, or in a library- can improve learning.
-Similarly occasionally changing the time of day you study and the materials you use - laptop, pen, and paper, speaking into a voice recorder - also boost learning.
+However, research has shown that varying your study location – at home in a different room, at school, or in a library- can improve learning.
+Similarly occasionally changing the time of day you study and the materials you use - laptop, pen, and paper, speaking into a voice recorder - also boosts learning.

 #### - Space your study time<br>
 It's better to do two one-hour study sessions than a single unbroken two-hour session.
-You will remember more if you do an hour today, then another hour tomorrow, especially if you get the right sleep during the night (see tip 2).
+You will remember more if you do an hour today, and then another hour tomorrow, especially if you get the right sleep during the night (see tip 2).

-"Cramming" for an exam can work…. for your exam results This is the last resort tactic and is proven to work short term, so you will probably do better in the exam.
-But you won't remember much long term.
+"Cramming" for an exam can work…. for your exam results This is the last resort tactic and has been proven to work in the short term, so you will probably do better in the exam.
+But you won't remember much in the long term.

 Your brain makes long-term memories only after some forgetting has happened.
 This is similar to a muscle that needs exercise to break it down a little so that it can become stronger.